 - Drink Green Tea?
 Apparently so.
 Studies have shown that drinking green tea can provide anti inflammatory and antioxidant actions on the inflamed stomach lining, preventing further inflammation based disease of the gastrointestinal tract for those individuals at high risk (13).
 Given there are few side effects of green tea, and along with a diet full of antioxidants, this is absolutely worth a shot if you have recurring H.Pylori or ongoing gastritis and are at risk of further complications.

-Here are some recipes which can certainly help to calm an irritated stomach due to their anti inflammation ingredients:
+Recipes to calm an inflamed stomach due to their anti inflammation ingredients can be found here

 - Haley K, Gaddy J. Nutrition and Helicobacter pylori: Host Diet and Nutritional Immunity Influence Bacterial Virulence and Disease Outcome.
 Gastroenterology Research & Practice (2016, Sep 5); 1-10.